-The foresight effect demonstrates that having a different situation outlook on the future results in different consumer choices.
-Likewise, recent research has found that specific superstitions and fateful beliefs about the future can affect current consumer choices (Converse, Risen, and Carter 2012; Hamerman and Johar 2013; Kim, Kulow, and Kramer 2014).
-However, the foresight effect is distinct from overt superstition or magical thinking (St. James et al.; Vyse 1997) because participants did not believe that the consistency of their choices could affect their task performance, and the results were not moderated by the tendency to use superstitious explanations.
+The Foresight Effect demonstrates that having a different situation outlook on the future results in different consumer choices.
+Likewise, recent research has found that specific superstitions and fateful beliefs about the future can affect current consumer choices (Converse, Risen and Carter 2012, Kim, Kulow and Kramer 2013, Hamerman and Johar 2013).
+However, the Foresight Effect is distinct from overt superstition or magical thinking (Vyse 1997, James, Handelman and Taylor 2011), as participants did not believe that the consistency of their choices could affect their task performance, and the results were not moderated by the tendency to use superstitious explanations.

-Rather, the foresight effect can be interpreted as reflecting "quasi-magical thinking" (Shafir and Tversky 1992), typically due to a conflation of causal contingency and diagnostic contingency leading to a general associative response (Quattrone and Tversky 1988; Skinner 1948).
-Consistent with this interpretation, the foresight effect occurs for choices that represent actual self-continuity or self-change.
-In an additional study (reported in the online appendix), we replicate the foresight effect when participants were choosing a magazine article to read (as in study 1), but not when they were asked to express a hypothetical preference, contrary to an identity-signaling account.
+Rather, the Foresight Effect can be interpreted as reflecting "quasi-magical thinking" (Shafir and Tversky 1992), typically due to a conflation of causal contingency and diagnostic contingency leading to a general associative response (Skinner 1948, Quattrone and Tversky 1984).
+Consistent with this interpretation, the Foresight Effect occurs for choices that represent actual self-continuity or self-change.
+In an additional study (reported in the web appendix), we replicate the Foresight Effect when participants were choosing a magazine article to read (as in Study 1), but not when they were asked to express a hypothetical preference, contrary to an identity-signaling account.

-We have also introduced an important distinction, between situational optimism about an imminent outcome and the aspects of optimism previously studied, particularly dispositional optimism (Scheier and Carver 1985) and long-term state optimism (Kluemper et al. 2009) and mood (Salovey et al. 2000), a common confound.
+We have also introduced an important distinction, between situational optimism about an imminent outcome and the aspects of optimism previously studied, particularly dispositional optimism (Scheier and Carver 1985) and long-term state optimism (Kluemper et al. 2009), and mood (Salovey et al., 2000), a common confound.
 In our pooled data, while situational optimism moderately correlates with long-term state optimism and with dispositional optimism (rs > .285, ps < .001), only situational optimism affects sequential choice consistency.
-Neither dispositional optimism nor long-term state optimism significantly affected choice consistency when controlling for situational optimism (F(1, 1022) = .14, F(1, 836) = .25, NS).
-Likewise, mood strongly correlated with situational optimism (r = .284, p < .001) but had no effect on consumer choice consistency, after controlling for situational outlook (F(1, 1210) = .99, NS).
+Neither dispositional optimism nor long-term state optimism significantly affected choice consistency, when controlling for situational optimism (F(1, 1022) = .14, F(1, 836) = .25, n.s.).
+Likewise, mood strongly correlated with situational optimism (r = .284, p < .001), but had no effect on consumer choice consistency, after controlling for situational outlook (F(1, 1210) = .99, n.s.).

-The cross-manipulation paradigm used in studies 5 and 6 directly precluded additional potential confounds including affective reactions to the prior outcomes and causal attribution, by dissociating these variables from the valence of situational outlook.
-Measures of perceived control and personal agency did not affect choice consistency, controlling for the situational outlook manipulation, as reported in the online appendix.
+The cross-manipulation paradigm used in Studies 5 and 6 directly precluded additional potential confounds, including affective reactions to the prior outcomes and causal attribution, by dissociating these variables from the valence of situational outlook.
+Measures of perceived control and personal agency did not affect choice consistency, controlling for the situational outlook manipulation, as reported in the web appendix.
 Other variables we measured in these studies, including self-monitoring, self-efficacy, and self-concept clarity, did not have any effects.